-We entered into the Acquisition Advisory Agreement with Wells Capital.
-Under the terms of the Acquisition Advisory Agreement, we are required to pay a fee to Wells Capital for services relating to, among other things, capital raising functions; the investigation, selection and acquisition of properties; and certain transfer agent and stockholder communication functions.
-The fee payable to Wells Capital under the Acquisition Advisory Agreement will be 3.5% of aggregate gross proceeds raised from the sale of our shares, exclusive of proceeds received from our dividend reinvestment plan which are used to fund repurchases pursuant to our share redemption program.
+Under the terms of the Acquisition Advisory Agreement with Wells Capital, we are required to pay a fee to Wells Capital for services relating to, among other things, capital raising functions; the investigation, selection and acquisition of properties; and certain transfer agent and stockholder communication functions.
+The fee payable to Wells Capital under the Acquisition Advisory Agreement is 3.5% of aggregate gross proceeds raised from the sale of our shares, exclusive of proceeds received from our dividend reinvestment plan which are used to fund repurchases pursuant to our share redemption program.
+We incurred approximately \$3.3 million in acquisition advisory fees and approximately \$3.4 million in administrative and operating expense reimbursements for services rendered by Wells Capital with respect to the year ended December 31, 2005.
+Either party may terminate the Acquisition Advisory Agreement at any time upon 60 days written notice.